 Learn the needs and characteristics of ESL students in Japan!

-4 weeks, from mid-May through mid-June.
+Length: 4-5 weeks, from mid-May through mid-June

 While taking this course, you will gain a deeper understanding of the characteristics and needs of ESL education in Japan, providing you with practical skills and knowledge for a career in TESOL.
 This experience will be especially useful if you are planning on teaching English in Japan on the JET program (or other similar teaching opportunities) in the future.

 (3 credits) Japanese Culture & Society Course: This course will present you with the opportunity to further explore the foundations of Japanese culture and society and how they shape the lives of the Japanese people, which will help you fully understand the similarities and differences in teaching methods that you notice in your TESOL methods course.
 Classroom lectures will be enhanced with guest lectures, site visits, and Japanese cultural demonstrations and activities.

 Want to learn what past students have said about their time in Hikone?
 Or do you want to read about what our recent students have been up to?
 Then visit the Alumni Testimonials and Events sections of the JCMU Official Blog!